 3.4 in the case of the Master of Laws specialising in International Taxation, a person who has passed the final professional chartered accountancy examination of the Public Accountants and Auditors Board of South Africa, or an examination which, in the opinion of the Board and of the Senate, is of equivalent standard, or a Bachelor of Commerce (Hons) (Taxation) or equivalent acceptable qualification or experience, as evidenced by a submitted portfolio of academic and practical experience, is required.
 Professional and/or academic references for all applicants may be requested.
-A curriculum vitae and academic transcript is required.
+A curriculum vitae and academic transcript is required on application.
+An entrance examination or interview may be required.